-Specific dishes require temperatures between 400 and 600 degrees F, usually at the beginning or end of the cooking process.
-High heat is typically used for browning meat, sautéing vegetables, deep frying, and evaporating liquids to create a thick texture.
+Certain dishes require temperatures between 400 and 600 degrees Fahrenheit, usually at the beginning or end of cooking.
+High heat is typically used for browning meat, sautéing vegetables, deep-frying, and evaporating liquids to create a thick texture.

-High-temperature cooking shouldn’t be the primary cooking technique because too much heat can harm one’s health.
+Cooking at high temperatures should not be the primary cooking method as too much heat can be harmful to health.
 High temperatures produce trans fats, which increase the risk of heart disease.
-However, using a high temperature for a reasonable amount of time will make some foods crispier and more delicious.
+However, using a high temperature for a reasonable period makes some foods crispier and more delicious.

-If you are cooking a dish that requires high temperatures for a certain period, it is essential to use cookware that can handle high heat.
-Some types of cookware coatings may contain substances that emit toxic fumes when exposed to high temperatures.
-Using the wrong cookware also can make the food less tasty and damage the pan over time.
+If you are preparing a dish that requires high temperatures for some time, it is important to use cookware that can withstand high temperatures.
+Some types of cookware coatings may contain substances that give off toxic fumes at high temperatures.
+Using the wrong cookware can also make the food less tasty and damage the pan over time.

 Cookware Materials that Can Handle High Heat